Introduction

 - Assess Forage Base: Observe shoreline baitfish—are they silvery shad, brown shiners, or sunfish?

-- Match Hatch Size: Select lure lengths within 80–120% of natural baitfish length (typically 2″–3″).
+- Match Hatch Size: Opt for lure lengths that fall within 80–120% of natural baitfish length, typically around 2″–3″.

 - Color Selection:

-- Clear/Stained Water (>18″ visibility): Natural finishes (silver, blueback)
+- Clear/Stained Water (>18″ visibility): Natural finishes (silver, blueback).

 5. Step-by-Step Guide to Using Crankbaits in Ponds